 People often ask me, which social medium should I use for my promos?

 While everyone suggests you use social media to promote your book, there are also some cons attached to their use.
 InSync Media, the awesome people I write for, recently published a post listing the pros and cons of using social media that compares the various media and explains how to best use each of them.
+And DreamGrow has a great comparison between the various social media.

 However, my experience has been that there’s no definitive answer to that question.
 Rayne Hall uses Twitter almost exclusively while I prefer my blog and am rarely on Twitter nowadays.
 Facebook works for some but not others.
 It all depends on your genre, whether you write fiction or non-fiction, and your idiosyncrasy.